Tallahassee Community College

 Welcome to World Religions (REL2300).
 In this class we will explore and engage the history and religious beliefs and practices of numerous cultures around the world over a vast time span.
 The class will give you an opportunity to survey the variety of ways humanity has come to know and interact with the divine.
 It will also give you a broad exposure to varying worldviews that have influenced the ways people live their lives and interact with each other.

 REL 2300: World Religions (3).
 F, SP.
 Prerequisite: successful completion of the general education communications requirement.
 The course is designed to introduce the student to the academic study of religion and to the sociological, theoretical and practical dimensions of the world’s religions.
-It involves discussion of such religious expressions as Christianity, Islam, Hinduism, Buddhism, Daoism, Sikhism, Judaism, Confucianism, Jainism, Baha’i, Shintoism, Zoroastrianism, Native and Diasporic African religions, and Native American religions.
+It involves discussion of such religious expressions as Christianity, Islam, Hinduism, Buddhism, Taoism, Sikhism, Judaism, Confucianism, Jainism, Baha’i, Shintoism, Zoroastrianism, Native and Diasporic African religions, Native American religions, and others.
 It contains a substantial writing component.
 It also fulfills state writing and the general education requirements.
 Upon completing this course you will earn 3 credit hours.

 The Associate of Arts degree offered through TCC requires the completion of six credit hours in humanities with a grade of “C” or better.
 There are three different tracks through which those six hours may be obtained.
 The common track runs through both HUM 2210 and HUM 2230, Humanities of the World I and II.
 If students pass HUM 2210, then, to fulfill the humanities requirement, they must also pass HUM 2230 (and vice versa).
 Another track runs through HUM 2740 and 2741, Humanities Abroad I and II.
 If students pass HUM 2740, then, to fulfill the humanities requirement, they must also pass HUM 2741.
 The third track offers two humanities courses from four different categories.
 Those categories include courses relating to (1) Art History, (2) Literature, (3) Music, and (4) Philosophy and Religion.
 For the third track students must pass two courses, and the two courses must fall into two different categories.
 Students cannot fulfill the humanities requirement by completing courses in different tracks.
 If, for example, students pass HUM 2210 and then pass REL 2300 (World Religions), they have not fulfilled the humanities requirement.